 1. Customization Without Extra Cost

-Metodi tradizionali (Come lo stampaggio a iniezione) require expensive molds for custom parts—making small-batch customization unfeasible.
-Con stampa 3D, you can tweak a 3D CAD model to create unique parts (PER ESEMPIO., personalized medical prosthetics) without changing tools or increasing costs.
+Traditional methods (come lo stampaggio ad iniezione) require expensive molds for custom parts—making small-batch customization unfeasible.
+Con la stampa 3D, you can tweak a 3D CAD model to create unique parts (per esempio., personalized medical prosthetics) without changing tools or increasing costs.

 Esempio: A dental lab using SLA 3D printing can produce 50 custom dental crowns in a day, each tailored to a patient’s teeth—something that would take weeks with traditional casting.